soulwhisper/homelab-ops/docs/src/deployment/memo.md

 ### Infra

 - vlan is managed by switch as ACCESS mode;
-- openebs-hostpath, deprecated due to MS-01 using 256G system disk;
+- openebs-hostpath, disabled until MS-01 using pcie3x2 as system disk;
 - ceph-block, for database and apps;
 - nfs, for shared media;
 - s3 for volsync backup;